agentrickard/domain/domain_alias/README.txt

 Enter the pattern(s) that you wish to match and click 'Save aliases.'

+With the advent of Internationalized Domain Names (IDNs), domain servers are beginning to recognize non-ASCII domain names.
+To enable support for non-ASCII domain names, you must add the following lines to the bottom of your settings.php file:

+  // Allow registration of non-ASCII domain strings.
+  $conf['domain_allow_non_ascii'] = TRUE;

 ----
 3.2   Updating Aliases

-Once you have created a set of aliases, the 'Aliases' column on the Domain List will show the current aliases, with a link to 'edit aliases.'

-Clicking on this link will show the Edit domain aliases page; this time, the top section of the form will show your current registered aliases.
+Once you have created a set of aliases, the 'Aliases' tab on the selected Domain edit form(admin/structure/domain/view/[domain_id]/alias)will show the current aliases.
+The top section of the form will show your current registered aliases.

 To modify an alias, simply change the pattern text or toggle the redirect option.